 (i) and ‘follow’, ‘like’, post to or interact with our social media accounts, including LinkedIn, Twitter, YouTube and Google+.

 3.1.2 The information you provide to us will include (depending on the circumstances):

 (a) Identity and contact data: title, names, addresses, email addresses and phone numbers, job function, areas of expertise;

 (b) Survey data: Rivel’s primary line of business is to conduct business-to-business (B2B) survey research among the global investment community and corporate executives.
+We also conduct employee survey research for our clients via the IncLign platform.
 If you are willing to participate in our surveys, we will also collect any information that you provide as part of that survey;

 (c) Account profile data: if you’re registering for an account on our Gateway as part of an Intelligence Council membership, you may also provide a username, password, job title/position, years of experience, phone number, website, location of your office and an optional profile photo; and/or

 (d) Employment and background data: If you are submitting a job application, you may also provide additional information about your academic and work history, qualifications, skills, projects and research that you are involved in, references, proof of your entitlement to work in the US or UK, your national security number, your passport or other identity document details, your current level of remuneration (including benefits), and any other such similar information that you may provide to us;

 (a) Information contained in correspondence: We will collect any information contained in any correspondence between us.
 For example, if you contact us using a contact form on our website or by email or telephone, we may keep a record of that correspondence;